cutlerCLI/cutler/README.md

 ## Essential TODO

 > [!NOTE]
-> The list displayed below does NOT guarantee the addition of the features, but does guarantee that the developers are
+> The list displayed below does NOT guarantee the addition of the features, but does guarantee that they're being worked on
-> working on them, and might as well release them if maturity is reached.
+> and might as well get released if maturity is reached.

 - [ ] Add remote sync/orchestration features.
 - [ ] Add automatic git repo cloning/management.